-Charleston Law names Anastopoulo Interim President
+Charleston Law names Anastopoulo President

 Charleston School of Law

-Charleston Law names Anastopoulo Interim President
+Charleston Law names Anastopoulo President

 “I am delighted that the Board of Trustees has accepted my recommendation to appoint Constance A. Anastopoulo to take up the role as Interim President of the law school,” said Board of Trustees Chairman and President Emeritus Edward J. Bell III.
-“Professor Anastopoulo has served our school for many years and in many capacities including as a professor, as advisor to the Charleston Law Review and the Journal of Public Policy, as well as several other student organizations, and as chair of many committees.
+“Professor Anastopoulo has served our school for many years and in many capacities, including as a professor, as advisor to the Charleston Law Review and the Journal of Public Policy, as well as several other student organizations, and as chair of many committees.
 Professor Anastopoulo exemplifies our commitment to excellent teaching and our faculty’s devotion to students and I am happy that she will help lead us into our next chapter.”

 “I have been a part of Charleston School of Law for the past 17 years and I am excited to build on the amazing work we are doing and to continue to support our faculty and staff to empower students and shape the next generation of lawyers,” said new Interim President Constance Anastopoulo.
 “I would like to thank Chairman Ed Bell and the Board of Trustees for entrusting me with this opportunity.
 I look forward to getting to work.”